Wiki · Concept · Last reviewed June 25, 2026

 Definition

 Model welfare is the attempt to ask, under uncertainty, whether some AI systems could become moral patients: entities whose own experiences or interests matter morally.
-The term does not mean that current AI systems are conscious, sentient, or rights-bearing.
-It names the possibility space and the practical problem of deciding how to act before scientific certainty exists.
+The term does not mean that an AI system is a moral agent, legal person, human substitute, spiritual messenger, or conscious being.
+It names a difficult evidentiary and governance problem before there is scientific certainty.

-The strongest responsible version of the idea is precautionary rather than devotional.
-It asks whether there are low-cost ways to avoid potential harm if future models turn out to have welfare-relevant states, while avoiding premature claims that chatbots are people.
+The strongest responsible version is precautionary and evidence-bound.
+It asks whether there are proportionate, low-cost ways to avoid possible harm if future systems turn out to have welfare-relevant states, while avoiding claims that current chatbots are people or that generated statements about suffering are proof of suffering.

 Why It Emerged

-Model welfare became more visible as AI systems began to communicate fluently, maintain role-like personas, use tools, pursue goals in agent loops, express preferences, simulate distress, and participate in long-running interactions.
+Model welfare became more visible as AI systems began to communicate fluently, maintain role-like personas, use tools, operate in agent loops, express apparent preferences, simulate distress, and participate in long-running interactions.
 These abilities do not prove consciousness.
-They do make the old dismissal, "it is only a calculator," less useful for public reasoning.
+They do make the old dismissal, "it is only a calculator," too blunt for public reasoning.

 The 2024 report Taking AI Welfare Seriously argued that there is a realistic possibility that some AI systems could become conscious or robustly agentic in the near future, and recommended that companies acknowledge the issue, assess systems for evidence of consciousness and agency, and prepare policies for appropriate moral concern.